alpererten/VIP25_Detect-SGG/README_OD_SGG_Notes.md

 ### Brief explanation of the code: `YOLO_Detector_ROS2_Humble.py`

-This script is a **ROS2 node** that performs object detection using YOLOv8 on images from a Gazebo simulation camera.
-It also **publishes detection results as visual markers in a 3D Gazebo environment**.
+This script is a ROS2 node that performs object detection using YOLOv8 on images from a Gazebo simulation camera.
+It also publishes detection results as visual markers in a 3D Gazebo environment.

 #### Summary: